arvindr21/fill-image/README.md

 angular.module('myApp', ['FillImage']);
 ```

 Now you can start sprinkling around `<fill-image></fill-image>` tags.
-If no service is provided, a random service will be used.
+If no service attribute is provided, a random service from the above list will be used.

 [The Jackal of Javascript](http://thejackalofjavascript.com/)